ChristianCruz117/Game2338-002/GameTesting/Heroku.md

 After code has been successfully tested and processed to the QA environment, smoke and regression testing can begin with testing new features and fixes.

-For the staging and environment
+Staging and piloting can begin after code has been validated through QA.

 Finally for the production environment, Heroku has a release phase that lets you run certain tasks before the final release.

 In conclusion, Heroku would be perfect for developing an online game project because it helps ship code quickly and confidently.
-Its third party add-ons enhance functionality
+Its third party add-ons enhance functionality for devolpment.